Skip to content

 Max paid CPA at 8% trial-to-paid $230 $201

 Higher ARPU softens the blow.
 The math still shifts, but it does not collapse.
-The takeaway: AI products with $200+ ARPU can usually afford the margin hit if they have disciplined inference cost and tight trial-to-paid conversion.
-Sub-$50 ARPU AI products are where the unit economics get vicious, and those are the products where most early-stage AI startups live.
+AI products at $200+ ARPU can usually absorb the margin hit, provided inference cost is disciplined and trial-to-paid is tight.
+The carnage is at the bottom: sub-$50 ARPU products, where the unit economics turn vicious.
+Which happens to be exactly where most early-stage AI startups live.

 What This Means for Your Paid-Media Budget